Tag Archives: David Leitch

 Josh Brolin also stars as Nathan Summers or Cable.
 He looks to be Deadpool’s nemesis.
 The trailers and clips below are crazy and weird, but that is how Deadpool movies play out on the screen, so enjoy them and try to figure out the storyline.
 I sure didn’t.

-The crown jewel of Her Majesty’s Secret Intelligence Service, Agent Lorraine Broughton, played by Theron, is an equal parts spycraft, sensuality, and savagery, willing to deploy any of her skills to stay alive on her impossible mission.
 Sent alone to Berlin to deliver a priceless dossier out of the destabilized city, she partners with embedded station chief David Percival, played by James McAvoy, to navigate her way through the deadliest game of spies.
 Does this make any sense?
 It’s hilarious.

 The rest of the cast is just awesome.
 The movie also stars John Goodman, Til Schweiger, Eddie Marsan, Sofia Boutella and Toby Jones.
-The movie is based on the graphic novel series The Coldest City by Antony Johnston and illustrator Sam Hart.
+The film is based on the graphic novel series The Coldest City by Antony Johnston and illustrator Sam Hart.